 Backblaze is an award-winning cloud backup solution.
 But despite their awards, they are still relatively unknown compared to behemoths like Carbonite or CrashPlan.
 That being said, what they do have to offer is at least superficially on par with what all the other backup providers offer as well.

 In function, Backblaze is very similar to CrashPlan, even in terms of its software.
 Like CrashPlan, Backblaze also offers unlimited storage in their plan.
 Yes, a single plan.
-They have only one plan for individual users.
+The company offers both personal and business backup, as well as B2 cloud storage.
 They do offer some convenient and cool features though that may sway some to their side.
 It’s truly in the details that you can see how these two diverge.

 CrashPlan vs Backblaze – Prices & Features